-- Log on to the Container Service for Kubernetes (ACK) console.
+- Log on to the ACK console.

 - In the left-side navigation pane, click Serverless Clusters.

 - On the Clusters page, click Create Serverless Kubernetes Cluster in the upper-right corner of the page.